-SET/RESP format: PSn; where 0 = off, 8 = restart, and 88 = restart and perform auto-update (PS88 is presently experimental).
+SET/RESP format: PSn; where 0 = off, 8 = restart, and 88 = perform auto-update and restart.
+89 = sent to a client K4 to perform auto-update and restart server K4.

 NOTE: The K4 cannot be turned ON via the command interface, because the interface itself is only powered if the radio has already been turned on.
-However, the K4 does include a hardware /POWER_ON control line that can be pulled low briefly by an external device that in turn is under remote control.
+However, the K4 does include a hardware /POWER ON control line that can be pulled low briefly by an external device that in turn is under remote control.